jeffknupp/blog/content/2013-01-04-creating-and-optimizing-a-letterpress-cheating-program-in-python.md

     f.write('\n'.join(anadict))
     f.close()

-Straightfoward enough.
+Straightforward enough.
 It creates a trie-like dictionary of words were the key is a sorted series of letters and the value is a list of all the words that can be made using exactly those letters.
 Here's the version I ended up with:

+    #!py
     import collections

     with open('/usr/share/dict/words') as file_handle: